Songhai Empire: Early inhabitants

-In ancient times somewhere surmised between the 9th and 3rd centuries BCE, several different groups of people collectively formed the Songhai identity, centered around the developing hub of ancient Kukiya.
+In ancient times, somewhere between the 9th and 3rd centuries BCE, several different groups of people collectively formed the Songhai identity, centered around the developing hub of ancient Kukiya.
 Among the first people to settle in the region of Gao were the Sorko people, who established small settlements on the banks of the Niger River.
 The Sorko fashioned boats and canoes from the wood of the cailcedrat tree, fished and hunted from their ships, and provided water-borne transport for goods and people.
 Another group of people that moved into the area to live off of Niger's resources were the Gao people.
 The Gao were hunters and specialized in hunting river animals such as crocodiles and hippopotamus.

 The other group known to have inhabited the area were the Do people, talented farmers who raised crops in the fertile lands bordering the river.
 Before the 10th century, these early settlers were subjugated by more powerful, horse-riding Songhai speakers, who established control over the area.
 All these groups gradually began to speak the same language, and they and their country eventually became known as the Songhai.